Table of Contents

 What is DWI & How does it Differ from DUI?

-DWI means Driving While Intoxicated.
+Aggravated DWI meaning is Driving While Intoxicated.
 The Texas Penal Code Section 49.04 states that “a person commits an offense if the person is inebriated while operating a motor vehicle in a public place.”
 A DUI/DWI includes all types of drugs, including prescription medications.
 Having the presence of drugs in one’s system did not make the individual be arrested.
 It should have made him/her be impaired and unfit to control the vehicle.

 What is aggravated DWI, and what are the penalties?
 Aggravated DWI is charged when the motorist’s breath alcohol level is.16 or higher, the driver refuses the breath alcohol test, or there is an alcohol-related accident.
-Aggravated DWI carries a mandatory penalty which is a necessary 48-hour jail sentence.
+Aggravated DWI carries a mandatory penalty that is a necessary 48-hour jail sentence.
 Fines of up to $10,000 are possible for serious DWI convictions.
 A prison sentence of up to ten years and a driver’s license suspension is possible.

 Conclusion